Zany-Zachary1/Trash/README.md

 Create the startup application as seen above, but with the command box, place "python /home/$USER/.local/share/MacTrash/mactrash.py"

-The Empty Trash feature doesn not work as of yet, but I am working on it.
+The Empty Trash feature has been finished!
+Empty trash now Works!